rob-DEV/OS-Kernel/README.md

-A simple OS Kernel written in C++ with an assemble bootloader.
+A simple OS Kernel written in C++ with an assembly bootloader.

 What does it does: